arangodb/docs/3.9/deployment-production-checklist.md

   - Disable swap space to avoid slowdown which can result in servers being incorrectly detected as failed.

-- Ensure ArangoDB will be automatically restarted (e.g., by using a systemd service file).
+- Ensure ArangoDB will be automatically restarted (e.g. by using a systemd service file).
 Typically you would use the Kubernetes operator or use systemd to launch the _Starter_.

 - If you use the _Starter_ to deploy, you stopped - and disabled